Injured In Bus Accident In Michigan: Can I Sue?

 The details about these essential deadlines are as follows:

-- Bus Accident Notice Provision – If you have been injured in a bus accident in Michigan involving a regional transportation authority such as DDOT, SMART, CATA, etc., you must serve WRITTEN notice of your claim on the transportation authority within 60 days of the crash that caused your injuries in order to preserve your right to sue for pain and suffering compensation, “excess” No-Fault medical and wage loss benefits and possibly other economic damages.
+• Bus Crash Notice Provision – If you have been injured in a bus accident in Michigan involving a regional transportation authority such as DDOT, SMART, CATA, etc., you must serve WRITTEN notice of your claim on the transportation authority within 60 days of the crash that caused your injuries in order to preserve your right to sue for pain and suffering compensation, “excess” No-Fault medical and wage loss benefits and possibly other economic damages.
 (MCL 124.419)

-- Notice for personal claims against the state – If you have been injured in a bus accident involving a bus that is owned by the State of Michigan such as a transit bus owned by a state university (which are departments of the state), you have 6 months after the crash to file with the Court of Claims your personal injury claim against the state or your notice of intent to file a personal injury claim against the state.
+• Notice for personal claims against the state – If you have been injured in a bus accident involving a bus that is owned by the State of Michigan such as a transit vehicle owned by a state university (which are departments of the state), you have 6 months after the crash to file with the Court of Claims your personal injury claim against the state or your notice of intent to file a personal injury claim against the state.
 (MCL 600.6431(1-3))

 Report all of your injuries to first responders, ER personnel and your doctor